NolimitDougie/AeroDiffusion/README.md

 ```shell
 python train.py --img 640 --batch 16 --epochs 100 --data visdrone.yaml --weights yolov5s.pt --project visdrone-results --name yolov5-visdrone
 ```
-## Configuration for Aero Diffusion
+## Configuration for Aero Diffusionn
+To integrate the trained YOLOv5 model into the AeroDiffusion pipeline:

+1. **Locate the Trained Checkpoint**
-Add the trained checkpoint file from yolov5 to [Link Text](yolov5/region.py)
+   Find the trained checkpoint file (e.g., `best.pt`) in the specified training directory (e.g., `visdrone-results/yolov5-visdrone`).

+2. **Add the Checkpoint File**
+   Update the [yolov5/region.py](yolov5/region.py) file to reference the trained checkpoint file.

+By completing these steps, the AeroDiffusion framework will effectively utilize the YOLOv5-trained model for object detection.

 ## Data Preparation